 What is IDAC?

 IDAC is the system that will be replacing KIMKAT for managing identities and credentials.
-IDAC will be implemented at Karolinska Institutet in early 2018.
+IDAC will be implemented at Karolinska Institutet in 2018.

 NIBS (the New Identity and Authorisation System) is the project organisation behind IDAC and will be wound down as the organisation for maintaining and administrating the system takes over IDAC.